The Undergraduate Teacher Education Center (UTEC)

 - Articulate connections between STEM disciplines and social justice

-The Bilingual Authorization in Spanish is available to students that demonstrate satisfactory language proficiency prior to enrolling in Bilingual Authorization courses.
+The Bilingual Authorization in Spanish is available to those who possess satisfactory language proficiency.
 Teachers with Bilingual Authorization are in high demand for teaching positions in the Bay Area and throughout California.
-Students who have, or wish to develop, proficiency in Spanish are encouraged to apply.
+We encourage you to apply if you have, or wish to develop, a proficiency in Spanish.

 We are committed to preparing teachers for the linguistic diversity of California students!
-We are excited to offer an opportunity for UTEC students that brings together the strengths of the undergraduate Modern Languages Department with the expertise of the School of Education Spanish Bilingual Authorization Program.
+We are excited to offer an opportunity that brings together the strengths of the undergraduate Modern Languages Department with the expertise of the School of Education Spanish Bilingual Authorization Program.

-Tailored to both heritage speakers of Spanish and new learners of the language, students will take up to 16 units of classes with a particular focus on community engagement.
-Students will have opportunities for tutoring and service learning.
+Tailored to both heritage speakers of Spanish and new learners of the language, you will take up to 16 units of classes with a particular focus on community engagement.
+You will also have opportunities for tutoring and service learning.